 To use this feature, first invoke the setting you wish to change with the appropriate keyboard shortcut.
 An on-screen overlay label will appear, indicating that you are changing that setting.
 Use the Up/Down arrow keys to increment or decrement the chosen slider.
-When you're done, press the Escape key, or click in the window.
+When you're done press the Esc.